nziermann/BrauneDigitalMailBundle/README.md

 # BrauneDigitalMailBundle

-This Symfony2-Bundle allows an easy Management of E-Mail-Teamplates with additional translations.
+This Symfony2-Bundle allows an easy Management of E-Mail-Templates with additional translations.
 E-Mails are listed and can be previewed in SonataAdmin.

 ## Installation